 What Advice Mario Had For Listeners About What They Can Do To Be Part Of Reducing Information Pollution:

 Ultimately, if there’s one thing I would advise and ask it would be to make an effort to become more information mindful.
 I would assume most of your listeners have some sort of interest in their physical and food diets.
 I would ask them to start taking how they feed their minds just as seriously.
 This post helps make the concept clear.
 Just like your physical diet affects your physiology directly, your mental diet affects your psychology.
 It changes how you see and feel the world.
 You are what you eat, you are what you read.

 And I would also suggest being more intentional with your information diet.
 Have you ever thought, “where am I actually getting most of my information?”
 And in the same way, somebody would say, you know, write down the number of calories they have with a meal, the portion size, all that kind of stuff.
 How are you choosing to nourish your mind, which shapes your perspective and emotions?

 What Mario Would Publish In the Sunday New York Times If He Had A Full-Page Spread At His Disposal:

 What Mario Asked of Listeners:

-I would just say, if you could check out Readocracy and if you could join us in our movement, if not that, if you could read our blog where we talk about all these things in depth, and if you could pass it on, so that we can create a society that’s a bit more information-mindful and get on the right track, so we can actually have a chance to solve the big problems facing us.
+Check out Readocracy and if you want to join us in our movement, and if not that, if you could read our blog where we talk about all these things in depth — and pass it on, so that we can create a society that’s a bit more information-mindful.
+To get on the right track, so we can actually have a chance to solve the big problems facing us.
 That’s what I’d ask: if you can, get involved with Readocracy.